 Affiliate Disclosure (Disclaimer page)

 Here, you should talk about your affiliation with the products you’re promoting.
-Here is a great resource from Rae Hoffman on what you need to know about affiliate disclosures.
+Here’s what it looks on my site.

 How to Add Affiliate Links to My Blog?